 Benjamin Bengfort is an experienced data scientist and software engineer who focuses on implementing data products that can learn from real-time streaming data.

 Benjamin is also deeply involved with the data science community.
 He is the founder and maintainer of scikit-yellowbrick, an open source visual steering and diagnostic library for machine learning and also contributes to a number of open source libraries.
-He is also an emeritus board member and active participant in Data Community DC and a head faculty member at District Data Labs.
+He is also an emeritus board member and active participant in Data Community DC and a contributor at District Data Labs.
 He has also mentored students as part of the Google Summer of Code and leads research labs and code sprints to introduce others to open source.